dmrn-limri/dmrn-limri.github.io/_posts/2026-02-10-mapping-music-research-london.md

   * London College of Music
   * School of Computing and Engineering

+* University of East London
+  * Department of Performing Arts

+* London South Bank University
+  * [Acoustics Group](https://lsbu-acoustics.blogspot.com/)

 * University of Greenwich
   * School of Design and Creative Industries
   * School of Computing and Mathematical Sciences

-* London South Bank University
-  * [Acoustics Group](https://lsbu-acoustics.blogspot.com/)

 *Is your lab missing?
 Let us know [c.saitis@qmul.ac.uk]!*